 Repair kit — The repair kit must be suited to the bicycles being used, the type of riding being completed and the remoteness of the venue.

 Support vehicle — Usually a form of motorised transport which can serve a number of functions, including trailing/leading students to alert traffic, carrying food, camping gear, spare bicycles and repair equipment, and providing first aid support or support to students at the rear of the group.

 Cycling activities will generally be conducted on minor roads and tracks in a diverse range of environments.
 Where roads and tracks are in relatively undisturbed areas, they offer the opportunity to study unique flora and fauna.
 These areas require sensitive use and management.
 Roadside vegetation is particularly vulnerable to soil compaction and damage to flora, which can have long-lasting effects.

 When preparing for cycling activities, staff should consider ways to minimise the environmental impact of the activity.
-Further information is available at

 Due to the unique nature of each location, the teacher responsible for the activity should specifically assess the suitability of the location before the excursion.

 The choice of location should be based on the recent and first-hand knowledge of at least one member of the planning and supervising staff.
 Where this is impractical, planning and supervising staff should be thoroughly familiar with the general characteristics and conditions found in similar locations, and should have consulted with people who can provide recent and first-hand knowledge of the locations being considered.